John Eliot (missionary): Missionary career

 Praying Indian towns were also established by other missionaries, including the Presbyterian Samson Occom, himself of Mohegan descent.
-All praying Indian towns suffered disruption during King Philip's War (1675), and for the most part lost their special status as Indian self-governing communities in the course of the 18th and 19th centuries, in some cases being paid to move to Wisconsin and other areas further West.
+All praying Indian towns suffered disruption during King Philip's War (1675), and for the most part lost their special status as Indigenous self-governing communities in the course of the 18th and 19th centuries, in some cases being paid to move to Wisconsin and other areas further West.

 Eliot also wrote The Christian Commonwealth: or, The Civil Policy Of The Rising Kingdom of Jesus Christ, considered the first book on politics written by an American, as well as the first book to be banned by a North American governmental unit.
 Written in the late 1640s, and published in England in 1659, it proposed a new model of civil government based on the system Eliot instituted among the converted Indians, which was based in turn on the government Moses instituted among the Israelites in the wilderness (Exodus 18).

 Eliot asserted that "Christ is the only right Heir of the Crown of England," and called for an elected theocracy in England and throughout the world.
 The accession to the throne of Charles II of England made the book an embarrassment to the Massachusetts colony.
 In 1661 the General Court forced Eliot to issue a public retraction and apology, banned the book and ordered all copies destroyed.

-In 1709 a special edition of the Massachusett Bible was co-authored by Experience Mayhew and Thomas Prince with the Indian words in one column and the English words in the opposite column.
-The 1709 Massachusett Bible text book is also referred to as the Massachusett Psalter.
-This 1709 edition is based on the Geneva Bible, like the Eliot Indian Bible.
+In 1709, a special edition of the Massachusett Bible was co-authored by Experience Mayhew and Thomas Prince, with the Massachusett text in one column and the English text in the opposite column.
+The 1709 Massachusett Bible is also referred to as the Massachusett Psalter.
+This edition is based on the Geneva Bible, like the Eliot Indian Bible.